YoungMatthew98/ForestGroup/README.md

 # Forest Group - The most beautiful park in your area!

-This is a website made from a web development courses from MMCSchool.pl.
 Website is fully responsive, has support for Dark Mode.
-It has a dedicated "Contact" subpage, where You can find a validation form to contact Us.
+It has a dedicated "Contact" subpage, where You can find a validation form which allows User to send a message.

 ## Live Preview